-Maccy Biochar is currently auspiced by the Macclesfield Community Association Inc.
+Maccy Biochar is a Task Group of the Macclesfield Community Association Inc.

 Receive tree litter and other organic debris (eg. prunings, off-cuts, woody weeds, etc) from local households, landowners, businesses and Council;

 Produce and sell carbon-negative biochar in bulk to retailers for local gardens, local horticulture, agriculture and other local industrial uses;

 Provide on-farm biochar production using a mobile kiln;

 Advise other communities on how to set up their own biochar group.

 Biochar is a form of charcoal and is good for the soil, good as an animal feed supplement, has numerous industrial uses and combats climate change by sequestering carbon.